Mailootje/Wireguard_Setup_Ubuntu_22.04/README.md

 ## Uninstallation

-To uninstall WireGuard and remove all configurations, select the option `10` from the main menu. **Note**: This action cannot be undone.
+To completely remove WireGuard and its configuration files, select option `10` from the main menu. **Warning**: This action cannot be undone.

 ## Contributing

-Feel free to submit issues or pull requests to improve this project.
-All contributions are welcome!
+Contributions are welcome!
+Feel free to submit issues, fork this repository, and send pull requests with improvements.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---